Itheum/architecture-diagrams/live_whitepaper.md

 - **Data Seller:** A Data Creator who uses the DEX to sell their data either as a direct Data Pack sale or Data NFT.

 <br />
 - **Data Owner:** The type of user who owns a piece of data that’s available in the decentralized data DEX/marketplace.
-The Owner does not have to be the Data Creator, it can be someone who purchased a Data Pack or a Data NFT can prove ownership of that asset on the blockchain.
-So for each Data Pack for example, there will be 1 Data Creator and potentially multiple, unlimited (n∞) Data Owners (the users who bought the original data pack).
-And for Each Data NFT for example, there will be 1 Data Creator and a single (n1)or multiple, limited (nX) Data Owners as Data NFTs have a limited supply of 1 — x.
+The Owner does not have to be the Data Creator, it can be someone who purchased a Data Pack or a Data NFT can prove access ownership of that asset on the blockchain.
+So for each Data Pack, for example, there will be 1 Data Creator and potentially multiple, unlimited (n∞) Data Owners (the users who procured access to the original data pack).
+And for each Data NFT for example, there will be 1 Data Creator and a single (n1)or multiple, limited (nX) Data Owners as Data NFTs can have a limited supply of 1 — x.

 <br />
--  **Buyer (Access Requester):** The type of user who logs into the decentralized data DEX and buys a Data Pack or Data NFT.
+-  **Buyer (Access Requester):** The type of user who logs into the Data DEX and buys access to a Data Pack or Data NFT.
 They then become a Data Owner.
-They are also referred to as a `Access Requester` as they are technically not "buying data to fully own it", instead they are only "buying access rights to use a copy of the data".
+They are also referred to as an `Access Requester` as they are technically not "buying data to fully own it", instead they are only "buying access rights to use a copy of the data".

 <br />
 - **Data Pack:** The simplest dataset that can be sold on the Data DEX.
 It’s a file in JSON format that can be put on sale by the Data Creator and then gets advertised for sale in the marketplace.
 The sale happens directly between Creator and Buyer with no intermediaries.